serbanradulescu/Serban_Portofolio/README.md

 <p align="center"> [WORK IN PROGRESS] </p>

-* accessing publicly available weather data for Germany (1950 - present) trough an API
+* access publicly available weather data for Germany (1950 - present) trough a REST API
-* choosing, cleaning, selecting needed datasets
-* visualising position of different weather station

-To do:
-* apply different leaf wetness models on the datasets
+* apply different wetness models on the datasets
-* study the disease risk evolution in the last 70 years
+* create a python Dash to communicate the results of the study (see in "Links")

 <img src="images/proj1_septoria.png" >